ClaudioKamoda/World-Cup-Simulator-V2/README.md

 The **_third phase_** is to update the app because the format of the competiton is changing after the 2022 edition.

-The project will use React.Js in the frontend together with css modules to help with CSS.
+The project will use React.Js and Sass with Redux in the future.

 ## Available Scripts